 Tracking soft bounces helps marketers spot short-term issues that may affect deliverability, such as sudden changes in list quality or recipient server behaviour.
 Understanding these patterns can prevent small problems from becoming larger deliverability risks.

-If the same contact continues to soft bounce over multiple sends, it’s usually a sign that the address is no longer active or consistently reachable.
+If the same contact continues to soft bounce over multiple sends, it’s usually a sign that the address is no longer active and is marked as a hard bounce.
 Removing or suppressing these contacts protects sender reputation and keeps reporting accurate.